 Germany’s commitment to peace mediation

 To bolster peace processes all over the world, the Federal Government takes care to include civil society actors.
-The Federal Foreign Office expressly supports not only projects of state institutions (known as Track I Mediation), but also those of civil society (Track II Mediation).
+The Federal Foreign Office therefore expressly supports civil society approaches (Track II and III Mediation).

 The Federal Foreign Office closely coordinates its efforts in this sphere with a number of German organisations that have extensive experience with mediation and have joined forces to form an informal mediation support initiative (Initiative Mediation Support in Deutschland, IMSD).
 Amongst other things in this cooperation a document series was developed outlining the basic concepts, backgrounds, approaches and tools of peace mediation: